kentv0/academic-projects/README.md

     ```
     Any deposit or withdraw operation requires continuously repeating lines of code
 ### 2. Structured Programming Languages
 Structured programming language has a non-sequentially flow of control.
-Repeated lines on the code were put into structures such as functions or methods.
-Use of functions allows for re-use of code.
+Repeated lines on the code were put into structures such as functions or methods and allowed for re-use of code.
 * E.g.
     ```java
-    void showData() {
+    // Commonly repeated code defined into a function void showData() {
         printf(“Account Number = %d, accountNumber);
         printf(“Account Balance = %d, accountBalance);